Links on Android Authority may earn us a commission. Learn more.

 Incognito mode does not hide you from law enforcement.

-Incognito mode does not hide you from law enforcement, which can task your wireless or wired internet provider to locate your IP address and reveal your history (provided a warrant is issued).
+Incognito mode does not hide you from law enforcement, which can task your wireless or wired internet provider to locate your IP address and reveal your history.

-Chrome itself does not store any files you may download while browsing in incognito mode; however, those files are saved to the main downloads folder.
+But wait: there’s more.
+Chrome does not store any files you may download while browsing in incognito mode; however, those files are saved to the main Downloads folder.
 The files are there even after you close your private browsing session.
 This means anyone can find and open them.

 Any bookmarks you create in private mode are saved to Chrome.
 That means if you save a bookmark for an adult website or service, it’ll show up in your bookmark folder.
 Moreover, any preferences, settings, and accessibility adjustments you make during private browsing may be saved to Chrome, too.